·

 Tips for Best Results

-4. Use Quality Tools: High-quality brushes, rollers, and heat guns can make a noticeable difference in the finish.
+- Use Quality Tools: Good rollers, brushes, and heat guns make a big difference in the final finish.

 Common Mistakes to Avoid